relaybox/auth/README.md

 # Auth - RelayBox Authentication Service

-RelayBox Auth is a serverless authentication service written in NodeJS, built to handle user authentication, session management and access control to RelayBox realtime services and applications.
+RelayBox Auth is a REST authentication service written in NodeJS, built to handle user authentication, session management and access control to RelayBox realtime services and applications.

-View [@relaybox/client](https://relaybox.net/docs/api-reference/relaybox-client/auth) for more information about how client interact with the Auth service.
-This service essentially provides the backend for the SDK.
+View [@relaybox/client](https://relaybox.net/docs/api-reference/relaybox-client/auth) for more information about how client-side applications interact with this service.
+Think of this REST API as the backend for `relayBox.auth()`.

 The auth service manages multiple processes including: